 More One Pot Recipes

-- My One Pot Italian Sausage Orzo is a super hearty and delicious family-friendly meal!
+- One Pot Italian Sausage Orzo: a super hearty and delicious family-friendly meal!

-- Craving something with a little spice?
-Try my One Pot Spanish Chicken and Rice, with super crispy chicken thighs and perfectly seasoned Spanish style rice!
+- One Pot Spanish Chicken and Rice: with super crispy chicken thighs and perfectly seasoned Spanish-style rice!

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.